Generative AI for procurement: Adoption phases, use cases, integration strategies, and future outlook

 That said, the adoption of GenAI is accelerating faster than expected.
 Gartner’s 2024 Hype Cycle for Procurement and Sourcing Solutions has placed GenAI at the “Peak of Inflated Expectations,” with rapid adoption across industries.
 In fact, Gartner predicts that GenAI will quickly move to the “Plateau of Productivity” within just two years as more procurement leaders implement use cases such as contract management and supplier collaboration.
 Already, 73% of procurement leaders anticipated adopting GenAI by the end of 2024, highlighting how quickly this technology is gaining traction.

 As the procurement landscape continues to evolve, platforms like ZBrain are becoming essential for organizations looking to fully harness the power of generative AI.
-Offering a full-stack GenAI orchestration platform, ZBrain enables businesses to optimize their procurement processes, streamline workflows, and unlock new efficiencies.
+Offering a full-stack GenAI orchestration platform, ZBrain can help businesses optimize their procurement processes, streamline workflows, and potentially unlock new efficiencies.
 This article explores how GenAI is reshaping procurement, the current landscape of its adoption, and how solutions like ZBrain are driving the future of smarter, more efficient procurement operations.

 What is generative AI?